OpenTMI/opentmi-jsclient/README.md

 ### Customize

-It is easy to create API support for custom API's.
+It is easy to create support for custom API's.
 See example below:

 ```
 class CustomAPI {